 Over 25 large-scale lantern fairs are held annually in the country The tradition is especially popular in East China.
 Qinhuai International Lantern Festival in Nanjing is the largest and the oldest in China.
 Millions of people visit the Confucius Temple of Nanjing to see thousands of amazing lanterns.
 In Bejing, a popular lantern fair is held in Happy Valley, Chaoyang District, and in Gucheng Village, Yanqing County.
 In Shanghai, there is Shanghai Yuyuan Lantern Festival.
 Yuexiu Park Lantern Fair is held in Guangzhou.

-Although it all started with glass, silk, and paper, modern Chinese lanterns have magically turned into works of art of all colors and shapes.
-Still, the most common is the typical red balloon which is found everywhere during the main Chinese celebrations and symbolizes Chinese culture all around the world.
+Although it all started with glass, silk, and paper, modern Chinese lanterns have magically turned into works of art of all shapes and colors.
+Still, the most common is the typical red balloon which is found everywhere during the main Chinese celebrations and symbolizes the Chinese culture all around the world.

 Traditional celebrations without food?
 No, thank you.
 Welcome, Tangyuan—sticky rice balls usually filled with peanut butter, sweet red bean or sesame paste.
 Its round shape, as well as the bowls in which they are served, symbolize strong family unity—it is believed that eating tangyuan means good luck and happiness in the new year.